 - (a) The Group provided guarantees in respect of mortgage facilities granted by certain banks relating to the mortgage loans arranged for certain purchasers of the Group's properties.
 Pursuant to the terms of the guarantees, upon default in mortgage payments by these purchasers, the Group is responsible for repaying the outstanding mortgage principals together with accrued interest and penalty owed by the defaulted purchasers to the banks and the Group is entitled to take over the legal title and possession of the related properties.
-Such guarantees shall terminate upon issuance of the relevant property ownership certificates. - (b) As at 30 June 2020, certain subsidiaries of the Group provided guarantee up to a limit of approximately RMB3,260 million (31 December 2019: RMB2,035 million) in respect of loans borrowed by joint ventures and associated entities of the Group, among which, guarantee of approximately RMB1,280 million (31 December 2019: RMB1,007 million) was utilised and guarantee of approximately RMB1,980 million (31 December 2019: RMB1,028 million) was not utilised yet.
+Such guarantees shall terminate upon issuance of the relevant property ownership certificates. - (b) As at 30 June 2020, certain subsidiaries of the Group provided guarantee up to a limit of approximately RMB3,260 million (31 December 2019; RMB2,035 million) in respect of loans borrowed by joint ventures and associated entities of the Group, among which, guarantee of approximately RMB1,280 million (31 December 2019; RMB1,007 million) was utilised and guarantee of approximately RMB1,980 million (31 December 2019; RMB1,027 million) was utilised and guarantee of approximately RMB1,980 million (31 December 2019; RMB1,007 million)